Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Dallas' games have gone over 55.5 points in five of nine chances this season.

-- The combined points per game average of the two teams, 57.8, is 2.3 points more than Sunday's over/under.
+- The two teams combine to score 57.8 points per game, 1.3 more than the over/under in this contest.

-- These two squads combine to surrender 45.8 points per game, 9.7 fewer than this contest's over/under.
+- The 45.8 combined points per game that these two squads have allowed this season are 10.7 fewer than the 56.5 over/under in this contest.

-- The Chiefs and their opponents score an average of 53.8 points per game, 1.7 fewer than Sunday's total.
+- The average total in Chiefs games this season is 53.8, 2.7 points fewer than Sunday's total of 56.5.

-- The 55.5 over/under in this game is 3.5 points above the 52.0 average total in Cowboys games this season.
+- The 52.0 PPG average total in Cowboys games this season is 4.5 points fewer than this game's over/under.

 Chiefs stats and trends

-- Kansas City has played 10 games, with three wins against the spread.
+- Kansas City has three wins against the spread in 10 games this year.

-- The Chiefs have been favored by 2.5 points or more 10 times this season and are 3-7 ATS in those matchups.
+- The Chiefs are 3-7 ATS when favored by 2.5 points or more this season.

-- Kansas City's games this year have gone over the total in five out of 10 opportunities (50%).
+- Kansas City's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Kansas City is 3-3 against the spread and 4-2 overall in games when it scores more than 21.7 points.
+- When Kansas City puts up more than 21.7 points, it is 3-3 against the spread and 4-2 overall.

-- When Kansas City totals more than 354.0 yards, the team is 3-5 against the spread and 5-3 overall.
+- In games that Kansas City picks up more than 354.0 yards, the team is 3-5 against the spread and 5-3 overall.

 - The Chiefs have turned the ball over three more times (20 total) than the Cowboys have forced a turnover (17) this season.